JaspervanBlokland/portfolio/docs/index.md

 <span class="app"><img src="content/conditional/app/2.png"></span>
 <span class="app"><img src="content/conditional/app/3.png"></span>
 </div>

+<div class="sub">Screenshots of the color application; the application generates a divergent of color variations</div>

 <div class="project-intro">Each design process contains a production process, characterized by repetitive actions.
 By automating this part of the design process, the designer gets more time to focus on designing rather than producing.</div>